aaronthomaswebster/toDoList/readme.md

 TODO list application written in C++.

-{Provide a description of the software that you wrote to demonstrate the C++ language.}

 This is a simple comand line application that allows you to add tasks to a list, print out the list, and mark indiviual tasks as complete.
 The list is saved to a file and loaded when the application is started.